Mike Barnes (Karate Kid): Episode 3

-34 years after the 1985 All-Valley Tournament, when Daniel and Chozen learn that Silver is recruiting more senseis for his dojos, Daniel believes that he may be seeking out Mike, so they attempt to seek him out first and track him down to a furniture store.
+Thirty-four years after the 1985 All-Valley Tournament, when Daniel and Chozen learn that Silver is recruiting more senseis for his dojos, Daniel believes that he may be seeking out Mike, so they attempt to seek him out first and track him down to a furniture store.
 However, they find him to be a changed man.
 At first, only Daniel comes to see Mike, and after an initial misunderstanding, Mike reveals that he is a different person.
 He tells Daniel that after the events of Karate Kid Part III he was banned from participating in karate and his financial future was in ruins.
 He began to work odd jobs, eventually meeting his future father-in-law while moving furniture.
 His father-in-law took him under his wing, and Mike learned that he could use his hands to make furniture rather than fight.
 He liked the idea of doing something like making furniture that brought people together.
 Daniel learns that he and his wife run the furniture store.
-Mike shows disdain over hearing about Silver’s Cobra Kai expansion and reveals he hadn't seen him in years as he had cut ties with him due to his resentment towards Kreese and Silver for Cobra Kai's loss during the 1985 All-Valley Tournament.
+Mike shows disdain over hearing about Silver's Cobra Kai expansion, and reveals he hadn't seen him in years, as he had cut ties with him due to his resentment towards Kreese and Silver for Cobra Kai's loss during the 1985 All-Valley Tournament.
 Mike begins to joke around about a re-match with Daniel, which Chozen misunderstands and attacks Mike.
 After a prolonged fight, Daniel managed to clarify to Chozen that Mike was now on their side, and apologizes to Mike.

 The three of them then talk about Silver.
 Daniel asks Mike if he can think of any information on Silver that might be of use.
 Mike tells Daniel about the contract that Silver had him sign, which Daniel believes is evidence of illegal behavior.
 Mike thus gives him the phone number of the attorney involved with the contract.
 Daniel leaves a voicemail for the attorney, saying that he is calling in regard to Terry Silver.

 The next day, while Daniel is in the sauna at the country club, Silver enters and plays the message that Daniel left for the lawyer.
 He then tells Daniel that first he is going to deal with Mike Barnes, and then he will deal with Daniel.
 Later, Mike is in the parking lot of his store and is horrified when he is watching it burn down in flames.

 Episode 4

 Chozen tells Daniel that he hopes Mike will now help them fight Terry.
-Daniel says that he isn't sure that Mike knows it was Terry who burned down the store, and that Mike has gone out of town while the insurance is investigating.
+Daniel says that he isn't sure that Mike knows it was Terry who burned down the store, and that Mike has gone out of town while the insurance company is investigating.